Daddoon/Blazor.Polyfill/README.md

     }
   ```

-- Then you will have to all the registration by yourself.
+- Then you will have to do all the registration by yourself.
 This include calling in your **Startup** class:
   - **AddReact** (ConfigureServices)
   - **AddJsEngineSwitcher** (ConfigureServices)
   - **UseReact** (Configure), ideally before **UseBlazorPolyfill**